DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Lion King Balmnung walked with a long stride, and Jeanne joined him by the side.

 "...This is quited different from our time in the Io.
-Quite decent commander."
+Looks like a decent commander."

 "Really.
-I felt Dante was like a sly king, but here I can see a leader of soldiers.
+I thought Dante was like a sly king, but here I can see a leader of soldiers.
 Well, he looks scary though."

 Saki and Ashlan were whispering to each other.